-by the patient and are injected or infused

-while you are getting physician, hospital outpatient, or ambulatory surgical center services

-Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan

-- Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to postmenopausal osteoporosis, and cannot self-

-Some drugs are covered by Medicare Part B and some are covered by Medicare Part D. Part B drugs do not count toward your Part D initial coverage limit or out-of-pocket limits.

-You still have to pay your portion of the cost allowed by the plan for a Part B drug whether you get it from a doctor's office or a pharmacy.

-Medicare Part B prescription drugs may be subject to step therapy requirements, meaning that you may be asked to try a different drug first before we will agree to cover the drug you are asking for.

-administer the drug

-- Antigens - Certain oral anti-cancer drugs and antinausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen[®], Procrit[®], Epoetin Alfa, Aranesp[®], or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases
+What you must hav when you get these Services that are covered for you What you must pay when you get these services ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan D initial coverage limit or out-of-pocket limits.
+Part B drugs will apply to your medical coinsurance and maximum out-of-pocket limits.
+Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of You still have to pay your portion of the cost allowed by the plan for a Part B drug whether you get it from a doctor's office or a pharmacy. the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Medicare Part B prescription drugs may be subject to step therapy requirements, meaning that you may be asked to try a different drug first before we will agree to cover the drug you are asking for.
+Antigens Certain oral anti-cancer drugs and anti- Prior authorization rules may apply.
+Please contact the plan for details. nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen[®], Procrit[®], Epoetin Alfa, Aranesp[®], or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Out of Network For chemotherapy/radiation drugs, biologicals and other drugs covered by Medicare Part B - including their administration and all chemotherapy services, once the \$2,000 yearly deductible is met, you pay 20% coinsurance.
 The following link will take you to a list of Part B drugs that may be subject to Step Therapy: MedMutual.com/MAplaninfo.
+We also cover some vaccines under our Part B and Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.

-Your provider must obtain prior approval from the plan for certain Medicare Part B prescription drugs.
-This is called prior authorization.

-For chemotherapy drugs, biologicals and other drugs covered by Medicare Part B - including their administration and all chemotherapy services, once the \$1,250 yearly deductible is met, you pay 20% coinsurance.

-Obesity screening and therapy to promote sustained weight loss screening and therapy.

-If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
-This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
-Talk to your primary care doctor or practitioner to find out more.
+Obesity screening and therapy to promote sustained weight loss In Network There is no coinsurance, copayment, or deductible for preventive obesity screening If you have a body mass index of 30 or more, we cover intensive counseling to help and therapy.
+I Out of Network

-There is no coinsurance, copayment,

-or deductible for preventive obesity

-Opioid treatment program services

-Opioid use disorder treatment services are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these services through our plan.
-Covered services include:

-- FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable - Substance use counseling

-\$30 copayment for opioid treatment program services